Board of Directors

 Dave graduated BA in Economics from Northwestern University in 1972.
 A Carmel Valley resident since 1991, he has extensive experience in management, marketing, and sales in diverse organizations.
 His volunteer activities include: past president of Business Networking International Monterey, current President of Platinum Networking Organization, current Vice President of the Monterey Chapter of Porsche Club of America, and fundraisers for the Salinas Memorial Hospital, Monterey Peninsula Hospice Foundation, and Bonnie J Addario Lung Cancer Foundation.
 Dave took over as treasurer in March 2014.
 He has authored automotive books and videos, owns a product and interior design company, and is a current Broker associate with a local real estate company.
 Dave is also a member of the Society’s Marketing Committee.

 Cherie was born and raised on the Monterey Peninsula.
 She attended college in Belmont, CA before moving to Seattle, WA for a career in both public and private sectors.
 Cherie has a Master of Arts degree in Organizational Management and over 40 years’ experience in international and domestic Human Resource management.
 She was a longtime volunteer with the American Red Cross, serving twice on the Seattle region’s Board of Directors as well as holding numerous other leadership positions.
 Other volunteer activities included Board president of a children’s institute, community goals volunteer for United Way, and guild member at the Fred Hutchinson Cancer Research Center.
 She is currently a board member of the Carmel Valley Village Improvement Committee (CVVIC).
 Her interests include traveling, cooking, reading fiction, and working on an endless list of home renovation projects.
-Cherie joined the board in March 2014 and currently chairs the Society’s Marketing Committee.
+Cherie joined the board in March 2014 and currently chairs the Society’s Exhibits and Marketing Committees.

 Docents & Volunteers Chair